Music Career Finder

 Career Outlook

-Usually, an Ethnomusicologist will teach during the school year, with occasional overseas outings to teach study abroad courses.
-They have regular office hours and teach a certain amount of classes during the day or the night.
+Other than that, they have regular office hours and teach a certain number of classes during the day or night.

-However, they also spend time writing grants, conducting research and putting together travel and research plans for the periods of time when they’ll be conducting fieldwork.
-This can happen at anytime—during “normal” business hours and outside of them.
-Schedules also vary based on where the Ethnomusicologist’s main area of study is located; to communicate with people around the world, they often have to get up very early or stay up very late.
+Schedules also vary based on where the ethnomusicologist’s main area of study is located.
+This is because they need to communicate with people around the world, so often have to get up very early or stay up very late.

 Career Path